|१५||पन्ध्र (pan·d̪ra, pan·d̪ʰra)||15||fifteen|

 Some customary units are still widely used in Nepal.
 The 1968 Act standardized some of such units.
 Some of the widely used customary units and their equivalence to the metric system, as specified in the Act, include Dharni (2.3934096 kilograms), Pathi (4.54596 liters) and Tola.

 Tola is a customary unit widely used in weighing precious metals and gemstones.
 The name Tola originated from the measure roughly the average mass of a coin.
-The 1968 Act lists three types of Tolas and the one with the name Kampani Tola (equaling 0.0116638 kilograms) matches the Tola standardized in India, where the Indian Standards of Weights and Measurement Act, 1956 had standardized 1 Tola as 3/8 tray ounce, which the same conversion factor specified for the Kampani Tola in Nepal's 1968 Act.
+The 1968 Act lists three types of Tolas and the one with the name Kampani Tola (equaling 0.0116638 kilograms) matches the Tola standardized in India, where the Indian Standards of Weights and Measurement Act, 1956 had standardized 1 Tola as 3/8 tray ounce, which is the same conversion factor specified for the Kampani Tola in Nepal's 1968 Act.

 Besides the unofficial use of these customary units, some customary units are still used officially in Nepal to measure the area of land.
 Bigaha and Ropani are officially used to measure land areas; and are the most widely used units among the general public compared to their metric counterparts.